someone who pays rent to use property owned by someone else

 hastened to explain.
 “Road is full a people, come in, use water, dirty up the toilet, an’ then, by God, they’ll steal stuff an’ don’t buy nothin’.
 Got no money to buy with.
 Come beggin’ a gallon gas to move on.”

-the act of transgressing; the violation of a law or a duty or moral principle
+the violation of a law or a duty or moral principle

 “This here’s a nice one, just blowed full a religion: ‘Blessed is he whose